jmreyesortiz/GreenNewsApp/README.md

 # GreenNewsApp

-Hi welcome to GreennewsApp.
-I built this application to build an easy way to find news about any topic you want, using the NEWS API, but more so to find news about the earth.
+Hi, welcome to GreennewsApp.
+I built this application to provide a great way to find news about important topics about the earth, and if you wish, about any topic you want.

+Libraries / Technologies Used

+Glide
+NewsApi
+CircleImageView
+RetroFit